Opposition to World War I: Pacifists

 Although the onset of the First World War was generally greeted with enthusiastic patriotism across Europe, peace groups were still active in protesting the starting of the war.
-In Britain, the prominent peace activist Stephen Henry Hobhouse went to prison for refusing military service, citing his convictions as an "International Socialist and, a Christian" Many socialist groups and movements were antimilitarist, arguing that war by its nature was a type of governmental coercion of the working class for the benefit of capitalist elites.
-The French socialist pacifist leader Jean Jaurès was assassinated by a nationalist fanatic on July 31, 1914.
-The national parties in the Second International increasingly supported their respective nations in war and the International was dissolved in 1916.

-In 1915 the League of Nations Society was formed by British Liberal Party leaders to promote a strong international organization that could enforce the peaceful resolution of conflict.
+In 1915, the League of Nations Society was formed by British Liberal Party leaders to promote a strong international organization that could enforce the peaceful resolution of conflict.
 Later that year the League to Enforce Peace was established in America to promote similar goals.
-Hamilton Holt published an editorial in his New York City weekly magazine the Independent called "The Way to Disarm: A Practical Proposal" on September 28, 1914.
+Hamilton Holt published an editorial in his New York City weekly magazine The Independent called "The Way to Disarm: A Practical Proposal" on 28 September 1914.
 It called for an international organization to agree upon the arbitration of disputes and to guarantee the territorial integrity of its members by maintaining military forces sufficient to defeat those of any non-member.
 The ensuing debate among prominent internationalists modified Holt's plan to align it more closely with proposals offered in Great Britain by Viscount James Bryce, a former ambassador from Britain to the U.S. These and other initiatives were pivotal in the change in attitudes that gave birth to the League of Nations after the war.
 Christian pacifists and the traditional peace churches such as the Religious Society of Friends (Quakers) opposed the war.
 Most American Pentecostal denominations were critical to the war and encouraged their members to be conscientious objectors.

 In the United States, some of the many groups that protested against the war were the Woman's Peace Party (which was organized in 1915 and led by noted reformer Jane Addams), the American Union Against Militarism, the Fellowship of Reconciliation, and the American Friends Service Committee.
 Jeannette Rankin, the first woman elected to Congress, was another fierce advocate of pacifism, the only person to vote no to America's entrance into both World Wars.

+Catholic Church

+Pope Benedict XV, elected to the papacy less than three months into WW1, made the war and its consequences the main focus of his early pontificate.
+In stark contrast to his predecessor, Pope Pius X, five days after his election he spoke of his determination to do what he could to bring peace.
+His first encyclical, Ad beatissimi Apostolorum, given 1 November 1914, was concerned with this subject.
+Benedict XV found his abilities and unique position as a religious emissary of peace ignored by the belligerent powers.
+The 1915 Treaty of London between Italy and the Triple Entente included secret provisions whereby the Allies agreed with Italy to ignore papal peace moves towards the Central Powers.
+Consequently, the publication of Benedict's proposed seven-point Peace Note of August 1917 was roundly ignored by all parties except Austria-Hungary.

+International socialists

+Many socialist groups and movements were antimilitarist, arguing that war by its nature was a type of governmental coercion of the working class for the benefit of capitalist elites.
+However, the national parties in the Second International increasingly supported their respective nations in war and the International was dissolved in 1916.